frazerpearce/LivingReview_HaloFinders/README.md

 Please also supply the finder name and version, the configuration/parameter file used for each test, and any preprocessing needed to run the finder together with a link to the downloadable source if this exists.
-Native catalogues and generated figures are useful for diagnosis but are not substitutes for the three standardized HDF5 files.
+Native catalogues and generated figures are useful for diagnosis but are not substitutes for the standardized HDF5 files.

-Before returning the files, verify that all three analysis commands complete without errors and inspect the generated summaries and figures for obviously incorrect units, missing memberships, or duplicate objects.
+Before returning the files, verify that all five analysis commands complete without errors and inspect the generated summaries and figures for obviously incorrect units, missing memberships, or duplicate objects.